LEICA 1st Digital RF LEICA M8

 The shutter sound of the Leica M8 is loud and metallic compared to the digital M cameras of the 2020s, because it is equipped with a high-speed mechanical shutter with a maximum speed of 1/8000.
 Therefore, the shutter sound is loud enough to make a timid cat run away.

-The first generation SD card can be used as a recording medium, and rare 4GB SD cards can also be used, but it will be difficult to find a 4GB SD card that is not an SDHC card on the market.
-If you use a 2GB SD card, which is relatively easy to obtain, you can shoot about 200 images in Raw (DNG) format, so there will be no problem in general usage scenarios.
-If you take a lot of photos on a trip, it is better to prepare multiple batteries.
+The recording media is the first generation SD card, and rare 4GB SD cards can also be used, but it will be difficult to find a 4GB SD card that is not an SDHC card on the market.
+If you use a 2GB SD card, which is relatively easy to obtain, you can shoot about 200 images in Raw (DNG) format, so there is no problem in general use.

-The battery is the Leica 14464, which was used until the Leica M9.
-This battery has a unique shape, and compatible batteries were available for a while, but the supply was temporarily cut off.
-As of 2024, compatible products can be found on Amazon, Aliexpress, etc. The compatible batteries at the time of release had problems with the camera not recognizing the battery status correctly, but it is unclear whether recent compatible batteries have been improved.
+The battery uses the Leica 14464, which has been used up to the Leica M9.
+This battery has a unique shape and compatible batteries were seen for a while, but the supply was temporarily cut off, but as of 2024, compatible products can be found on Amazon, Aliexpress, etc. When the battery was released, there was an issue where the camera did not correctly recognize the battery status, but it is unclear whether recent compatible batteries have been improved.

 It is an expensive camera, so it is not recommended to take the risk of a compatible battery.
-When purchasing a used camera, the battery status is important, but since you cannot tell the battery status from the appearance, it is a troublesome issue.
+When purchasing a used camera, the battery status is important, but since there is no way to tell the battery status from the appearance, it is a troublesome issue.

-The battery charger included with the M8 is large, and the model number 14470 included with the M8.2 and later is more compact and convenient to carry.
+The M8 comes with a large battery charger, but the model number 14470 included with the M8.2 and later is more compact and easier to carry around.

 The viewfinder, which is the lifeblood of a rangefinder camera, is a 1x finder on the EPSON R-D1, while the M8 has a small finder magnification of 0.68x.
 However, the effective baseline length is 38.2mm on the R-D1, while the M8 has 47.09mm, making the rangefinder more accurate.
 Leica finders also have a long history and are well-made, making them easy to see.

-The output image has a higher resolution than the 6x APS-C sensor on the R-D1, with the 10MP APS-H sensor on the M8, but when reducing the image for the web or printing in L size, the difference in image quality between the APS-C and APS-H sensor sizes is not noticeable.
+The output image has a higher resolution than the 10MP APS-H sensor on the R-D1’s 6MP APS-C sensor, but when reducing the image for the web or printing in L size, the difference in image quality between the APS-C and APS-H sensor sizes is not noticeable.

 The biggest problem with the M8 is the UV/IR filter issue, as mentioned above.